peverett/YMDK75_SP84_ISO_build_log/README.md

 keyboard.

 ## Cons
-* Kit came with everything except key-caps and LED, but I feel that it could have included the latter.
-It had everything else, why not just 3-LED extra?
+* Kit came with everything except key caps and three LEDs, but I feel that it could have included the LEDs.
 * The acrylic is an absolute finger-print magnet.
-* YMDK sell key-cap sets (2 different colour schemes) for this, but not ISO.
+* ~~YMDK sell key-cap sets (2 different colour schemes) for this, but not ISO~~.
-* There are less options for ISO sets already, but this layout makes it even more difficult and you will need to resort to custom single key orders e.g. right side shift is R 1.75u.
-* The under-glow is very dim and can't be seen in normal lighting conditions.
+* ~~The under-glow is very dim and can't be seen in normal lighting conditions.~~

-_This is a config option that can be changed using the BootMapperClient application for this keyboard_.
-* The recommended config software _BootMapperClient_, is not well documented and the translation from Chineese to English in the user guide, although a good effort, falls short.
-I will try and amend this Build Log or add a separate repo when I've worked it out.
+## Updated 2020-09-30:

+As you can see, some of the Cons turned out to be simple to resolve.
+* The under-glow is configurable using the Bootmapper Client software, but by default is very dim.
+* YMDK key caps for ISO and ANSI are available on Amazon UK, but it's not a full ISO UK set.
+There are additional YMDK ISO keys for the key caps that achieve a full ISO UK layout and I am very happy with that.